 That being said, I’ve had a few months of experience in internal accounting for a large tech company, and as a pretty good judge of character, I’ve observed how these “no-people” work.

-Since my experience has been just within the internal accounting department of a company, I will discuss only what I know, so moving forward, when I refer to “accounting” I mean the general day-to-day, month-to-month tasks that a company must perform in order to maintain and manage the corporate finances.
+Since my experience has been just within the internal accounting department of a company, I will discuss only what I know, so moving forward, when I refer to “accounting” I mean the general day-to-day, month-to-month, quarter-to-quarter tasks that a company must perform in order to maintain and manage the corporate finances.

 In my internship at the large tech company, I was given a task to assist with revenue.
 Part of it was comparing the pulled report’s prices to the actual prices that the company charges.